abelectronicsuk/ABElectronics_NodeJS_Libraries/lib/expanderpi/README.md

 # ExpanderPiADC

-The ExpanderPiADC class controls the MCP3208 12 bit ADC.
+The ExpanderPiADC class controls the MCP3208 12-bit ADC.

 ## Functions